snethomas/deep-learning-challenge/README.md

 ![alt text](https://github.com/snethomas/deep-learning-challenge/blob/main/Images/Screenshot%202023-10-04%20at%2019.15.42.png)

-This problem could also be solved using logistic regression models, however the we would not expect the to perform better.
+This problem could also be solved using logistic regression models, however we would not expect it to perform better.